sangyx/deep-finance/README.md

 # `deep-finance`: Deep Learning for Finance

-> This repository is no longer updated since the worthwhile studies in this field is rare.
-If you are really interested in Deep Learning & Finance, I recommend you to read high quality papers on **Time Series Forecasting**, **Natural Language Processing**, **Graph Neural Networks**, **Recommendation System** and **Finance**, the ideas and models may be more helpful.
+> This repository is no longer updated since the worthwhile studies in this field are rare.
+If you are really interested in Deep Learning & Finance, it's better to read high quality papers on **Time Series Forecasting**, **Natural Language Processing**, **Graph Neural Networks**, **Recommendation System** and **Finance**, whose ideas and models may be more helpful.

 ## [Content](#content)